Salary: £29,577 per annum (pro rata if part-time) plus 5% pension contribution

 How to apply

-Please apply by sending a CV with a covering letter showing clearly how you meet the requirements listed in the above person specification, and stating your reasons for applying for the post.
+Please apply by sending a CV with a covering letter explaining your reasons for applying for the post.
+The covering letter must state clearly how you meet the requirements listed in the above person specification.

 Please also supply, with your CV and covering letter, the names and contact details of two referees.
 Referees should be able to comment on your work history and/or other experience relevant to the role.

 Please apply in writing to the Centre Manager, Mandy Richards, by email, at firstname.lastname@example.org, or by post to Agnes Smith Advice Centre, 96 Blackbird Leys Road, Blackbird Leys, Oxford, OX4 6HS.